 - Liquid biopsy - This new technology helps detect tumor DNA in your blood.
 It is still being studied and is best not used alone (without other types of biopsy) because it is not as sensitive as other types of biopsies.

 The team also will consider your “performance status.”
 This status describes how well you can function.
 It includes your ability to take care of yourself and do daily activities.
 This is used to help determine your treatment options.

 Biomarkers for subtypes

 Biomarker Testing - A complete lung cancer diagnosis also may include tests of the blood, tumor tissue, or cough mucous for biomarkers.
 Biomarkers are features of your tumor cells that can be measured.
 The results of these tests will guide treatment planning.
 A positive biomarker test may mean more treatment options.

 If you have advanced or recurrent lung cancer (Stage 3 that cannot be removed by surgery or Stage 4), ask to have your tumor tested for biomarkers.
 If your hospital is unable to do this, ask if your doctor can send your sample out for testing.

 - Was my tissue sent for biomarker (molecular) testing?

-- Have you tested my tumor for EGFR, ALK, BRAF, ROS1, NTRK, and PD-L1?
-What about others that are being studied in lung cancer, such as HER2, KRAS, MET, MEK1, and RET?
+- Have you tested my tumor for EGFR, ALK, BRAF, ROS1, NTRK, MET, RET, and PD-L1?
+What about others that are being studied in lung cancer, such as HER2, KRAS, MET, and MEK1?